ImageVisioner/PrefusionSar/README.md

 **References**

 ```

 @ARTICLE{11577164,
   author={Liu, Chenhua and Li, Hao and Li, Maoyong and Deng, Lei and Dong, Mingli and Zhu, Lianqing},
   journal={IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing},
-  title={Progressive Multistage Fusion of SAR and Optical Image Method : From Feature-Level Preservation to Pixel-Wise Refinement},
+  title={Progressive Multistage Fusion of SAR and Optical Image Method: From Feature-Level Preservation to Pixelwise Refinement},
   year={2026},
-  volume={},
+  volume={19},
   number={},
-  pages={1-20},
+  pages={22006-22024},
   doi={10.1109/JSTARS.2026.3706337}}
 ```